LEGENDARY - HDR ReShade

 order seeks to control the creatures, and thereby conquer the world.
 The game is

 very similar to Area 51: Black Site.
-It has the same hopeless storyline,
+It has the same type of storyline,

-extremely bad level design and very poor scripting with lots of errors.
-It's one
+bad level design and very poor scripting with lots of errors.
+Still, it's quite

 atmosphere and a Hollywood-like story.

-The game works as standard first-person games, and it uses the Unreal engine.
-You have several firearms that you collect throughout the game, and a fire axe as a melee which can't be unequipped.
+The game works like most standard first-person games.
+It was created using the Unreal engine, which was a great choice, and probably the reason why it still runs perfectly fine today.
+You have several firearms that to collect throughout the game, and a fire-axe as a melee weapon, which can't be unequipped.
 Aside from the axe, two other weapons can be carried at the same time, plus either grenades or molotovs.
 The player also has a PDA/Phone where he receives MMS messages with info or orders.

-The game also has a multiplayer mode, which can be player with others online, and in private LAN.
+The game has a multiplayer mode for both online, and private LAN play.
 The multiplayer game is divided so "the Council of 98" is playing against "the Black Order".
 The game is about collecting as much of the strange energy as possible, and be the first team to successfully fuel a machine with the energy.